Key Takeaways

 Yes, for certain oversized/overweight loads.
 But these permits require specified routes, times, speeds, and escort vehicles.
 Operating outside permit conditions is a violation.

-At Addison Law, we investigate trucking accidents aggressively, uncovering weight violations and cargo failures that prove negligence.
-When regulations are broken and people are hurt, someone pays.
+At Addison Law, we investigate trucking accidents aggressively, looking for weight violations and cargo failures that may prove negligence.
+When regulations are broken and people are hurt, the evidence needs to be preserved quickly.
 Contact us to discuss your case.

 Injured by an Overloaded Truck?